 ‘I can watch you from the kitchen window.’

-‘You should close the door, we aren’t heating the whole mansion for nothing,’ Missy says, pulling her woolen shawl tighter around her shoulders.
+‘You should close the door, we aren’t heating the whole mansion for nothing,’ Granny says, pulling her woolen shawl tighter around her shoulders.

 ‘Sorry, Mrs. Grey,’ Loki says closing the door after him and Rowan.